mririgoyen/irigoyen.dev/posts/2021-02-17-stop-using-icon-fonts.md

 ## SVG's to the Rescue!

 With the release of Chromium-powered version Microsoft's Edge browser in early 2020, Scalable Vector Graphics (SVG) became fully supported across all major browsers.
-Even before that, SVGs have been supported in all browsers since 2012, [albeit with some caveats in Internet Explorer and pre-Chromium Edge](https://caniuse.com/svg).
+Even before that, SVGs have been supported in all browsers since 2012, [albeit with some scaling caveats in Internet Explorer and pre-Chromium Edge](https://caniuse.com/svg).
 And guess what?
 SVGs are _awesome_ for web icons!

 ### Icons Just Work